QingYang-Luo/Lammps_examples/README.md

 # Lammps-codes
-MD simulation for calculating the thermal properties of molten salts.
+MD examples for calculating the thermal properties of molten salts.
 # Including(sorted by uploading date):
 1.Kinetic swap method for calculate NaCl thermal conductivity.
 2.Enthalpy simulation for KNO3.